Ultraman Max

-Ultraman Max (ウルトラマンマックス, Urutoraman Makkusu) is a Japanese Tokusatsu series produced by Tsuburaya Productions and Chubu-Nippon Broadcasting Co., Ltd. Released as the 19th Ultra Series, it aired from July 2, 2005, until April 1, 2006.
+Ultraman Max (ウルトラマンマックス, Urutoraman Makkusu) is a Japanese tokusatsu series produced by Tsuburaya Productions and Chubu-Nippon Broadcasting Company.
+Released as the fourteenth entry (twentieth overall) in the Ultra Series, it aired from July 2, 2005, until April 1, 2006.
 The show aimed to return to the fast-paced formula of encountering a new monster each week, similar to the previous series, with the exception of Ultraman Nexus.
 On October 10, 2014, Crunchyroll announced that the series would be broadcast on their streaming service starting on October 17, 2014, in the US, Canada, Latin America, UK, Australia, and New Zealand.

-On January 27, 2017, the US television channel TOKU announced that the series would be broadcast in the United States on its channel with an English dub beginning February 27, 2017, making it the fifth Ultra Series to air in the United States after Ultraman, Ultra Seven, Ultraman: Towards the Future (originally in English without a Japanese dub) and Ultraman Tiga.
+On January 27, 2017, the US television channel TOKU announced that the series would be broadcast in the United States on its channel beginning February 27, 2017, making it the fifth Ultra Series to air in the United States after Ultraman, Ultraseven, Ultraman: Towards the Future (filmed in Australia), Ultraman: The Ultimate Hero (filmed in the U.S.) and Ultraman Tiga.

 Synopsis

-In the 21st century, multiple phenomena begin to occur as monsters who were initially thought to be a part of mythology come to life.
-These phenomena resulted from human activities that disrupted the nature of the ecosystem.
+In the 21st century, multiple phenomenas begin to occur as monsters who were initially thought to be a part of mythology come to life.
+These phenomenas resulted from human activities that disrupted the nature of the ecosystem.

-Touma Kaito dreamed of entering DASH because previously he was a volunteer who often rescued people from natural disasters.
-However, he failed the entrance test because he was considered too hot-spirited when trying to protect people without thinking and often unconsciously doing excessive actions that endanger his safety.
+Kaito Touma dreamed of entering DASH because previously he was a volunteer who often rescued people from natural disasters.
+However, he failed the entrance test because he was considered too hot-spirited when trying to protect people without thinking and often unconsciously doing excessive actions that endangered his safety.
 Kaito still insists on getting into DASH.
-When he was still an apprentice, Touma recklessly replaces one of the wounded DASH members to help dispel the monster to avoid heavy casualties.
-At a critical moment, Touma bonded with Ultraman Max to save his life and fought the incoming monster on his own.
+When he was still an apprentice, Kaito recklessly replaced one of the wounded DASH members to help dispel the monster and avoid heavy casualties.
+At a critical moment, Kaito bonded with Ultraman Max to save his life and fought the incoming monster on his own.